kubedb/docs/docs/guides/mongodb/schema-manager/initializing-with-snapshot/index.md

 - `spec.unsealer` is an optional field that specifies `Unsealer` configuration. `Unsealer` handles automatic initializing and unsealing of Vault.
 - `spec.backend` is a required field that specifies the Vault backend storage configuration.
 KubeVault operator generates storage configuration according to this `spec.backend`.
 - `spec.authMethods` is an optional field that specifies the list of auth methods to enable in Vault.
-- `spec.terminationPolicy` is an optional field that gives flexibility whether to nullify(reject) the delete operation of VaultServer crd or which resources KubeVault operator should keep or delete when you delete VaultServer crd.
+- `spec.deletionPolicy` is an optional field that gives flexibility whether to nullify(reject) the delete operation of VaultServer crd or which resources KubeVault operator should keep or delete when you delete VaultServer crd.

 Let’s save this yaml configuration into `vault.yaml` Then create the above `VaultServer` CR